 Thanks for signing!
 Although our many petition drives across Greater Victoria race far ahead in collected signatures, our online signing efforts are really picking up steam as more and more area residents search to add their voice for change!

 To the Mayor and Council of my Greater Victoria municipality:

-We, the signatories below, request that the following non-binding referendum question on the 2014 Municipal Election ballot;
+We, the signatories below, request that the following non-binding referendum question be placed on the 2014 Municipal Election ballot: